Student Affairs is committed to providing transformative opportunities and life-changing support for our Illinois students.

 - Emergency Dean Fund-The Emergency Dean Fund was created to provide immediate assistance for unanticipated hardships resulting from emergencies or crisis situations.

-- Adlon Jorgenson Fund supporting Fraternity and Sorority Affairs
+- Adlon Jorgensen Fund supporting Fraternity and Sorority Affairs

 - Counseling Center unrestricted